One repo. One runner. Zero infrastructure.

 skills.lockso subsequent installs are reproducible and verifiable.

-Browse the registry at skill-packs.json.
-New packs land via PR - the registry now lists 20+, spanning prediction-market traders (Polymarket Trader by Simmer, Hunch), bounty hunting (ClawHunter), run-policy enforcement (Charon), persistent-memory layers (Mneme, Noel Vault), and the MandateSeal Guard spend-mandate pack (distribute-tokens-guarded routes every Bankr transfer through a per-tx-cap / allow-list / human-approval mandate).
+Browse the registry at catalog/skill-packs.json.
+New packs land via PR - the registry now lists ten, spanning two-model-consensus PR review (AntFleet aeon-skills), prediction-market trading (Polymarket Trader by Simmer), bounty aggregation (ClawHunter), run-policy enforcement (Charon for AEON), a persistent-memory layer (Mneme), wallet-signed agent messaging (SIGNA), the onchain skill marketplace (Atrium Skills), Base launchpad/creator monitoring (LiquidPad, MythosForge), and verified on-chain agent identity (AgentLink).
 Each row links its repo, skill count, and one-line purpose; the full schema and trust model live in docs/community-skill-packs.md.

 Install from Atrium - the onchain marketplace